Latimore Township, Pennsylvania

 Latimore Township is a township in Adams County, Pennsylvania, United States.
 The population was 2,580 at the 2010 census.

 History

 Latimore Township was formed out of Huntington Township in 1807.
 The early township as formed was larger than today.
 In 1868, what is now the Borough of York Springs separated as a municipality.
 Mechanicsville, the only village in this township, was founded in 1800.

 Geography

 According to the United States Census Bureau, the township has a total area of 55.7 km2, of which 54.8 km2 is land and 0.9 km2, or 1.62%, is water.
 It is the northernmost township in Adams County.
 York Springs is directly to the southwest.
 U.S. Route 15 crosses the township, leading north to Dillsburg and Harrisburg, and south to Gettysburg and Washington, D.C.
+It contains part of the census-designated place of Lake Meade.

 Recreation

 A portion of Pennsylvania State Game Lands Number 249 is located in Latimore County.